Business Loans For Women

-At Biz2Credit, borrowers complete one application to get matched with multiple custom loan products ranging from $500 to $15 million.
+At Biz2Credit, Women business owners complete one application to get matched with multiple custom business loan products ranging from $500 - $5 million.

-Women business owners continue to face unique challenges when seeking financing.
-Small business loan approval rates are 15-20% lower for women-owned companies than they are for businesses owned by men (Biz2Credit Analysis of Women-Owned Businesses).
+Female business owners continue to face unique challenges when applying for loans for business.
+Small business loan approval rates are 15% -20% lower for women-owned companies than they are for businesses owned by men.
 Additionally, revenue and credit scores are lower and operating costs are higher for women.

-Biz2Credit offers many types of financing for women. .
-Our platform consists of over 1,300 lenders and partners who are willing to provide loans for women business owners.
+Biz2Credit's platform makes available many types of financing for women.
+Our platform consists of extensive network of funding sources and partners who are willing to provide loans for women business owners.
 These lenders range from traditional banks with loan programs for women business owners to the SBA and community microlenders.

-Nisha Khanna, Owner of Sweet & Sassy Salon franchise in Old Bridge, New Jersey said: "With the funding I got through Biz2Credit, I was able to build my store, get inventory in here, and train my staff.
+"With the small business loan I got through Biz2Credit, I was able to build my store, get inventory in here, and train my staff.
 Of course I would recommend Biz2Credit.
 They were very easy to work with and the process was seamless.
 They find the best banks to work with you."
-Watch Nisha's customer story here.

 Facts and Figures About Small Business Loans and Women owned Business